-In the normal progression of a mortgage, payments of are made according to the loan documents until the mortgage is paid in full (or paid off).
-The lender holds a lien on the property and if the borrower sells the property before the mortgage is paid-off, the unpaid balance of the mortgage is paid to the lender to release the lien.
+In the normal progression of a mortgage, payments are made according to the loan documents until the mortgage is paid in full (or paid off).
+The lender holds a lien on the property and if the borrower sells the property before the mortgage is paid off, the unpaid balance of the mortgage is paid to the lender to release the lien.
 Any change to the mortgage terms is a modification.
 Changes may include any of the following: a reduction of the yield (commonly referred to as the interest rate), an extension of the payment term (ex. extending a 30-year term to a 40-year term), or a reduction of the principal balance of the loan.
 (Wikipedia)

-What sets Loan Lawyers apart from other law firms and modification firms is the fact that we are not only counselors and advisors, but battle proven litigators and trial lawyers.
+What sets Loan Lawyers apart from other law firms and modification firms is the fact that we are not only counselors and advisors, but battle-proven litigators and trial lawyers.
 By developing our reputation as fighters, and have taken over 200 foreclosure cases to trial, and have achieved tremendous results for our clients both at trial and in settlement negotiations.
-We always aggressively fight for our clients’ rights and are willing to go to trial if we have to.
-Therefore, we are able to get our clients’ the maximum benefit and recovery in their cases.
+We always aggressively fight for our client’s rights and are willing to go to trial if we have to.
+Therefore, we are able to get our clients the maximum benefit and recovery in their cases.

 Loan Lawyers has successfully gotten over 2,000 loan modifications for our clients.
 Often clients come to us from other law firms or companies that were not able to get them loan modifications.
-We succeed where others fail based of our detailed knowledge of the laws pertaining to loan modifications.
-Most people aren’t aware or well versed on the detailed laws of RESPA (The Real Estate Settlement Procedures Act), a Federal Statute that details specific procedures and laws that banks and loan servicers must adhere to when processing loan modifications.
+We succeed where others fail based on our detailed knowledge of the laws pertaining to loan modifications.
+Most people aren’t aware or well versed in the detailed laws of RESPA (The Real Estate Settlement Procedures Act), a Federal Statute that details specific procedures and laws that banks and loan servicers must adhere to when processing loan modifications.
 Banks and Loan Servicers know that when Loan Lawyers is involved in the modification procedure if they don’t follow the law we will sue them and hold them accountable.

 Contact us now for a free consultation.